- As low as $1,119/Night

 The building is tucked away near the end of Shore Drive, between Myrtle Beach and North Myrtle Beach.
 It is quieter than other areas on the Grandiose Strand and just ideal for family fun.
 Despite the privacy of this location, entertainment and activities are close by including Broadway at the Beach, Barefoot Landing, Restaurant Row, Tanger Outlets, and more than 100 golf courses.

 The condo will comfortably sleep four people, with all the amenities of home.
-The main bedroom overlooks the ocean and has a queen size bed, 32” TV, and refreshed bathroom with shower.
+The main bedroom overlooks the ocean and has a queen size bed, 32” TV, and remodeled bathroom with shower.
 The 2nd bedroom has two twin beds.
 A queen size sleeper couch is in the living room.
-The remodeled hall bathroom has a tub/shower.
+The modernized hall bathroom has a tub/shower.

 The living room and kitchen feature vistas of the beach and ocean.
-When not admiring the scenery, you can savor a 39” TV.
-The modernized kitchen is equipped with new white cabinets, stove, microwave, refrigerator, ice maker, dishwasher, regular coffee maker, toaster, blender, crock-pot, cooking silverware, and two tables.
+When not admiring the scenery, you can appreciate a 39” TV.
+The refreshed kitchen is equipped with new white cabinets, stove, microwave, refrigerator, ice maker, dishwasher, regular coffee maker, toaster, blender, crock-pot, cooking silverware, and two tables.

 A closet at the condo’s entrance makes the storage of beach equipment convenient.
 During the summer, chairs/umbrellas are available for rent on the beach.